AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 Since U.S. Treasury securities are one of the most liquid investments in the marketplace, AGNC trades these derivative instruments throughout the quarter.
 Through a detailed analysis that will be omitted from this particular article, I am projecting AGNC's U.S. Treasury securities and U.S. Treasury security futures had a total net valuation loss of ($10) million for the third quarter of 2017.

 As stated earlier, all remaining derivative sub-accounts within Table 4 that have not been specifically mentioned above are deemed immaterial for discussion purposes.
 As such, these remaining derivative sub-accounts will be omitted from any analysis even though a projected net valuation gain (loss) has been included in Table 4.
-This includes valuation projections on the following derivative sub-accounts: 1) interest-only ("IO") and principle-only ("PO") strips; 2) debt on consolidated variable-interest-entities ("VIE"); 3) REIT equity securities (minor position as of 6/30/2017); and 4) put options (when applicable).
+This includes valuation projections on the following derivative sub-accounts: 1) Interest-only ("IO") and principal-only ("PO") strips; 2) debt on consolidated variable-interest-entities ("VIE"); 3) REIT equity securities (minor position as of 6/30/2017); and 4) put options (when applicable).

 When combining all the derivative sub-accounts together (both material and immaterial), I am projecting AGNC's derivative instruments and other securities, net account had a total net valuation gain of $127 million for the third quarter of 2017.